 The question most executives ask is “how many leads are in the CRM?”
 But a better question is this: “How many unique leads are in the database?”

 A VP of Sales & Marketing recently told me that 80% of the leads in their CRM were generated from third party lead sources.
 This is important for two reasons.
-The first is that these leads averaged a 3% conversion rate – so the sales team is spending 80% of their time with low conversion opportunities.
+First, these leads averaged a 3% conversion rate.
+This means the sales team spends 80% of their time with low conversion opportunities.
 That leaves them only 20% of their time to work with leads generated from high conversion lead sources, such as friend and family referrals (35% conversion), professional referrals (40% conversion rate), and organic digital lead sources.

-The second reason this is an important metric to track is that these leads are shared leads – probably with five to seven of your nearest and dearest competitors.
-So in measuring actual lead volume, third party leads should only count as 1/5thor 1/7thof a lead.
+Second, these are shared leads – probably with five to seven of your nearest and dearest competitors.
+So in measuring actual lead volume, third party leads should only count as 1/5th or 1/7th of a lead.
 Counting third party leads as a unique lead will skew your actual lead volume and lull sales teams into a false sense of security that they have “plenty of leads” in the pipeline.

 Ideally, you should have a way to follow every lead through their journey and measure the cost per lead, cost per qualified lead, cost per tour, and cost per move-in.
 At Senior Living SMART, we help our clients go even further by calculating the resident lifetime value.
 Our clients provide the average length of stay and average rate by lifestyle for each community so we can accurately calculate the ROI of all marketing efforts.